 Because weight loss is not a linear process, you will experience stalling and plateaus after weeks of steady weight loss.
 Plateaus happens because your body is making metabolic adaptations to preserve what's left of its body fat.
 Stalling on keto can also happen because you are eating too many calories.

 To tackle stalling and get to your goal weight, you may need to:

 1. Lower your calorie intake & upgrade your workout routine

 When it comes to weight loss, at the most basic level it really all boils down to calories in and calories out.
 When you start keto, you lower your calorie intake and lose a couple of pounds.
-Then, this lower amount of calories is sufficient to maintain your current weight.
+Then, this lower amount of calories is sufficient to maintain your new weight.

 2. Take keto supplements

 Keto supplements are a great weight-loss tool.
 MCT oil, exogenous ketones, and collagen peptides are examples of keto supplements that dieters use to get through stubborn stalling.

 MCT oil helps suppress your appetite and, at the same time, boost ketone production.
 Exogenous ketones give you energy for workouts without the need for carb refueling.
 Collagen peptides keep you feeling full while supporting muscle strength.